chasefromm21/BigTootdonFollowers/README.md

 Enables a decently-sized follower amount of 5474.
 Obviously for looks and play.
 Basically like TrollTwitter for Mastodon but ONLY for faking follower stats, and not for faking following stats or faking out how many toots you've posted.

+Also, how come the large number, specifically for 5747 followers?
+Because it's just so easy to remember... just easy-peasy...

 While I'm on the topic of Mastodon, you should follow me on mastodon.social/@chasefromm18 if you haven't yet.